acidlabsStudios/EmployeeHandbook/moonlighting.md

 * Is it competitive?
 * Does it occupy a disproportionate amount of your time?
 * Does it require you to be away during times when you’re needed at work?
-* Is it another paid gig that employs the same skills acidlabs Studios is paying you for?
+* Is it another paid gig that employs the same skills acidlabs is paying you for?

 In general, we’d like to be lenient within reason, but we’re going to be strict if we see it affect your time, attention, or performance here at work.